bjcosta/landscaping/pond/README.md

 Using the pond for aquaponics we would probably be mor elike a koi pond, however I want to try and acheive the best of both worlds.

-The rocks + planting pockets make the ecosystem pond more suitable for other aquatic creatures, insects and small fish, and also serve as a way for trapped animals to escape if necessary.
-I am actually considering rocked bottom + planting pockets in the shallows and bare exposed liner + erated bottom drain for the deeper shelves.
+The rocks and planting pockets make the ecosystem pond more suitable for other aquatic creatures, insects and small fish, and also serve as a way for trapped animals to escape if necessary.
+I am actually considering rocked bottom and planting pockets in the shallows and bare exposed liner and erated bottom drain for the deeper shelves.

 My idea of using the pond for aquaponics means it is much more like a koi pond and the regular evacuation of fish waste is important.
 This will permit me the ability to not have to drain the pond every year I think to clean out the sludge forming under the rocks.
 We will see though. if all else fails I will then just do big rocks (not small) in the shallows with planted pots.
 But I think this isnt as good for other creatures.